learn-co-curriculum/phase-5-practice-challenge-stack-plus-solution/README.md

 - `data`: `[2, 3, 5]`
 - `inc`: `[0, 1, 0]`

-From this, `inc` holds all the information that we need to know that the first two elements of the `data` array need to be incremented by 1 each when they are popped from the stack.
-Our algorithm needs to maintain that information as the stack is updated.
+The `inc` array above tells us that the first two elements of the `data` array each need to be incremented by 1 when they are popped from the stack.

-So after calling `#pop` once, we pop the top elements from _both_ the `data` and `inc` arrays and add them together to get 5.
+When `#pop` is called, we pop the top elements from _both_ the `data` and `inc` arrays, add them together to get 5, and return that value.
 Then the arrays look like this:

 - `data`: `[2, 3]`
 - `inc`: `[0, 1]`

-Calling `#pop` again, we pop `data` and `inc` and add them to get 4, and we also update the top of the `inc` array to keep track of the fact that we also need to increment the final value, 2:
+Calling `#pop` again, we pop `data` and `inc`, add them together to get 4, and return that value.
+But we **also** need to update the top of the `inc` array to keep track of the fact that the final value, 2, also needs to be incremented:

 - `data`: `[2]`
 - `inc`: `[1]`